CanHub/Android-Image-Cropper/.github/ISSUE_TEMPLATE/feature_request.md

 ---

+🚨🚨 Important to remember that this library is maintained for free.
+You can check the maintainers plans for the library in the Project tab.
+If you really want to have some maintainer working in your feature please check the sponsorship options.
+But feel free to suggest features and do yourself, this is a community driven open source library

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]